Gabrielnero000/PBR-Playground/README.md

 Meshes are just lots of triangles agrouped to form a complex object.
 So the ray-mesh intersection breaks into ray-triangles intersections.
 Is good to be noticed that only the CLOSEST HIT matters, to ensure a correct culling.
 To visualize each triangle that forms the object we can show the normal as a color:

+Combine a mesh intersection routine with a arbitrary perspective camera, and we have a basic object viewer:

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!